Wavelet Basics

 Time-Series Data

 Time-series data is data recorded over known intervals of time.
-For example, time-series data for weather might track temperature every hour or every month or the amplitude of a signal in a musical piece.
+For example, time-series data for weather might track temperature every hour or the time for each recorded amplitude in a musical piece.

 Mother Wavelet

-While a Fourier Transform uses various sine waves to match possible frequencies in a signal, a wavelet is a short wave of with various shapes to match possible frequencies and frequency ranges.
+While a Fourier Transform uses various sine waves to match possible frequencies in a signal, a wavelet is a short wave of various shapes to match possible frequencies and frequency ranges.
 A wavelet is a small wave over a finite length of time.
-There are many possible wavelet forms to use.
-Each type of wavelet is sensitive to a range of possible signals.
+There are many possible wavelet forms to use, known as Mother Wavelets.
+Each type of Mother Wavelet is sensitive to a range of possible signals.

 There are a lot of different kind of wavelets to choose from!